 Why Use Slack for Call Notifications?

 When you can't answer, your team needs to know a call came in.
 Email gets buried.
 Text messages get lost.
 Phone trees are complicated.
+Some teams use Discord, which has 200 million monthly active users—38% of workers now use it for workplace communication.

-Slack is different.
+But for most businesses, Slack is different.

 Your Team Already Lives in Slack

 Over 2,600 apps integrate with Slack because that's where teams coordinate work.
-Your crew is already checking Slack for:
+With 47 million daily active users across 77% of Fortune 100 companies, Slack has become the default workspace for business communication.

 - Job site updates